-- [38] In light of the evidence and the applicable law, the Tribunal must conclude that the Agency has established, on a balance of probabilities, that Kropelnicki committed the violation and is liable for payment of the penalty in the amount of \$500.00 to the Agency within 30 days after the day on which this decision is served. - [39] The Tribunal wishes to inform Mr. Kropelnicki that this violation is not a criminal offence.
-After five years, he will be entitled to apply to the Minister to have the violation removed from its record, in accordance with section 23 of the Agriculture and Agri-Food Administrative Monetary Penalties Act: - 23.
-(1) Any notation of a violation shall, on application by the person who committed the violation, be removed from any records that may be kept by the Minister respecting that person after the expiration of five years from - (a) where the notice of violation contained a warning, the date the notice was served, or - (b) in any other case, the payment of any debt referred to in subsection 15(1), unless the removal from the record would not in the opinion of the Minister be in the public interest or another notation of a violation has been recorded by the Minister in respect of that person after that date and has not been removed in accordance with this subsection.
+[38] In light of the evidence and the applicable law, the Tribunal must conclude that the Agency has established, on a balance of probabilities, that Kropelnicki committed the violation and is liable for payment of the penalty in the amount of \$500.00 to the Agency within 30 days after the day on which this decision is served.

+[39] The Tribunal wishes to inform Mr. Kropelnicki that this violation is not a criminal offence.
+After five years, he will be entitled to apply to the Minister to have the violation removed from its record, in accordance with section 23 of the Agriculture and Agri-Food Administrative Monetary Penalties Act:

+23. (1) Any notation of a violation shall, on application by the person who committed the violation, be removed from any records that may be kept by the Minister respecting that person after the expiration of five years from unless the removal from the record would not in the opinion of the Minister be in the public interest or another notation of a violation has been recorded by the Minister in respect of that person after that date and has not been removed in accordance with this subsection.